 Saad v.
 Gilchrist

-In this action, Mr. Klein represented the former president of a software company on a breach of guarantee case.
-At the conclusion of plaintiff's case, Mr. Klein moved for a defense verdict .
-Judgment was entered on behalf of Mr. Klein's client without his client being required to present further evidence.
-Costs were awarded to Mr. Klein's client.
+Mr. Klein represented the former president of a software company on a breach of guarantee case.
+At the conclusion of plaintiff's case, Mr. Klein moved for a defense verdict.
+The court entered judgment for Mr. Klein's client.

 Siegel v.
 Dyer

 Plaintiff sued Klein & Wilson's client, alleging she failed to disclose fungus when she sold her property to plaintiff.
-The case was troubling because the parties signed an amendment to the agreement in which the client disclosed the fungus, plaintiff agreed to take responsibility for it, and plaintiff received a credit for the condition.
-Due to this fact, Klein & Wilson filed a cross-complaint alleging plaintiff was breaching the terms of the contract.
+The case was troubling because the parties signed an agreement in which the client specifically disclosed the fungus, plaintiff agreed to take responsibility for it, and plaintiff received a credit for the condition.
+Due to this fact, Klein & Wilson filed a cross-complaint alleging plaintiff was breaching the contract.
 On the eve of the hearing on a motion for summary judgment Klein & Wilson filed, plaintiff agreed to pay Klein & Wilson's client $60,000 for having to defend a frivolous lawsuit.

 Singh v.
 Royal Maccabees Insurance Company